Flyview16/Hostel-Management-System/ReadMe.md

 - Student portal: Students can view available rooms, book a room, and check their booked room details.
 - Manager portal: Managers can perform various tasks, including adding new rooms, viewing room details, and removing rooms from the hostel.
 - Room Allocation: The system ensures proper room allocation and keeps track of the current number of occupants in each room.
-- Data Persistence: Hostel data, including room details and bookings, is stored in text files, allowing the system to maintain state between runs.This also implements the [`Singleton Pattern{background-color: grey}`](https://www.digitalocean.com/community/tutorials/java-singleton-design-pattern-best-practices-examples).
+- Data Persistence: Hostel data, including room details and bookings, is stored in text files, allowing the system to maintain state between runs.This also implements the [`Singleton Pattern`](https://www.digitalocean.com/community/tutorials/java-singleton-design-pattern-best-practices-examples).

 ### Getting Started